leorychly/Robust-Robotic-Manipulation/README.md

 ---

-### Evaluating the robustness of learned control policies for robotic tasks difficult:
+### Evaluating the robustness of learned control policies for robotic tasks:

 The agent is designed according to the standard robotics paradigm Sense-Plan-Act.
-In this project the Sense and Act modules are utilized for assessing the planner's robustness against noise and domain shift in its observations and during the execution of actions.
+In this project the Sense and Act modules are utilized for assessing the planner's robustness against noise and domain shift in observations as well as during the execution of actions.

 ---